TERMS & CONDITIONS

 Children need updates; not because they will forget their skills, but because they will outgrow them.
 Especially during the first two years of life, babies’ rapid growth causes their centre of gravity to shift, which affects their ability to float.
 These lessons are similar to seeing the health visitor and doctor for their check-ups as they grow.
 It also continues to build confidence.
 Leaving the programme before your child is completely water-confident may result in a fear of the water.
 Consistency is key.

-Please do not enter your child into this programme unless you fully intend on completing the entire learning process.
+Please do not book any trial session, pay as you go session or enter your child into this programme unless you fully intend on completing the entire learning process.

 All payments are non-refundable.
 All agreements are made on the payment basis and do not rely on the conditions or locations of the following term to be valid.